tomrusteze/esphome-esp-now/README.md

 ![Communication diagram](./img/Communication_example.svg)

 ## Improvements
 - Alter the communication protocol, such that messages have to be confirmed to be received by the hub.
-(Now it is somewhat similar to UDP, we want to change it to TCP-ish)
+(Now it is somewhat similar to UDP, we want to change it to TCP-ish) (Use [painlessmesh](https://gitlab.com/painlessMesh/painlessMesh))
 - Add support for more types of lights, such as RGBCT.

 ## Goal